Image Source: Wikipedia

 Tito Puentes

 Puente and his music have appeared in films including The Mambo Kings and Fernando Trueba's Calle 54.
-He guest-starred on television shows, including Sesame Street and The Simpsons two-part episode "Who Shot Mr. Burns?".
+He guest-starred on television shows, including Sesame Street and The Simpsons episode "Who Shot Mr. Burns?".

-Birth and Death Data: Born April 20, 1923 (New York City), Died June 1, 2000 (New York City)
+Birth and Death Data: Born New York City (most populous city in the United States), Died June 1, 2000 (New York City (most populous city in the United States) )

-Date Range of DAHR Recordings: 1940 - 1955
+Date Range of DAHR Recordings: 1940 - 1956

 Notes: Tito Puente, born in 1923 as Ernesto Antonio Puente, Jr. in New York City, is also credited in sources as E. Puente, E. Puentes, Ernest Puente, Ernesto Puente, and is known as El Rey del Timbal.
 Do not confuse with Cuban jazz trumpeter Ernesto Tito Puentes (1928-2017).